-This section provides recommendations on how to make public spaces, such as swimming pools, gyms, libraries and exhibition halls, barrier-free for people with vision loss.
+This section provides recommendations on how to make public spaces, such as swimming pools, gyms, libraries and exhibition halls, barrier-free for people impacted by blindness.

-Common safety concerns at public swimming pools for swimmers with vision loss include:
+Common safety concerns at public swimming pools for swimmers with blindness include:

 - Finding the edge of the pool

 - Safe movement and orientation within the pool